Richard Morris (archaeologist): Collaborations

 While at Leeds, Morris worked with the archaeologist Glenn Foard to produce an archaeological resource assessment of English battlefields.
 The project, commissioned by English Heritage (now Historic England), led to a book, The Archaeology of English Battlefields (2012), principally by Foard, which characterises battlefields as archaeological sites and offers methodologies for their study.
 With Robert Owen he co-authored Breaching the German the Dams (2008) which re-examined aspects of Operation Chastise.
 Research for the Gibson biography was aided by Colin Dobinson, who also provided the book's appendices and contributed to several chapters.

 Music

 As a student, Morris collaborated with the author-to-be Anthony Holden in an opera based on Holden's translation of Aeschylus's Agamemnon, performed at the Oxford Playhouse in 1969.
-The Bellybag, a piece of music theatre for young people with a libretto by Alan Garner, followed.
+This was followed by The Bellybag, a piece of musical theatre for young people with a libretto by Alan Garner.
 After turning to archaeology, Morris continued to compose, principally for the Abbey Shakespeare Players who perform annually at St Dogmaels Abbey in Pembrokeshire.
 He has written for the singer and director Linda Kitchen, the York Shakespeare Project, Hilary Elfick's An Ordinary Storm, and the west Wales Côr Aberteifi.